 - 7.15.
 As required by the NPPF, the District Plan must meet the objectively assessed need for market and affordable housing.
 Therefore, the Plan Provision number could be uplifted further to promote delivery of affordable housing. - 7.16.
 The HEDNA Update sets out the assessment of affordable housing need to help inform planning policies and housing targets. - 7.17.
-Based on the Objectively Assessed Need of 695dpa:
+Based on the Objectively Assessed Need of 754dpa:

-695dpa Reasonable Preference Groups Total Housing Waiting List Net Annual Housing Need 144dpa 247dpa
+754dpa Reasonable Preference Groups Total Housing Waiting List

+Net Annual Housing Need 170dpa 274dpa

-Table 12- Affordable Housing Need
+Table 12- Affordable Housing Need ł

 - 7.18.
-Based on the OAN, 144dpa affordable homes would be required to meet the needs of those in "reasonable preference" groups, whilst 247dpa would be required to meet the entire waiting list. - 7.19.
-Assuming that, in accordance with the District Plan policy on affordable housing, 30% affordable housing is delivered in new developments (acknowledging that not all new developments will be required to deliver affordable housing, but as a guide), approximately 209dpa out of 695dpa would be affordable.
-This would therefore exceed the assessed current affordable needs for the reasonable preference groups, and meet 85% of the total waiting list.
-Therefore, the OAN does not require any further adjustment to ensure affordable housing need is met. - 7.20.
+Based on the OAN, 170dpa affordable homes would be required to meet the needs of those in "reasonable preference" groups, whilst 274dpa would be required to meet the entire waiting list. - 7.19.
 The amount of affordable housing that would be generated and provided under different levels of plan provision is set out alongside the appraisal of options at the end of this section.